-Dr. Koji Sato, JRA Presidential Counselor for Foreign Affairs of that time, became the Chairman of ARF in 2009.
+Dr. Koji Sato, JRA Presidential Counselor for Foreign Affairs of that time, became the first Japanese to be elected as the Chairman of ARF in 2009.
 In 2014, Mr. Winfried Engelbrecht-Bresges, Hong Kong Jockey Club CEO was elected as the Chairman to replace Dr. Sato, with Australiana and Japan as the co-vice chairman.
 Hong Kong is also concurrently undertaking the responsibilities of secretariat.

-The Executive Council consists of nominees from Japan, Hong Kong, Australia, India and New Zealand, and also from Singapore, South Africa and the United Arab Emirates on a provisional basis.
+The Executive Council consists of nominees from Japan, Hong Kong, Australia, India and New Zealand, Singapore, South Africa and the United Arab Emirates.
 The Executive Council meets approximately four times a year.

-The 36th ARC was held in January 2016 in Mumbai, India, and the 37th ARC is scheduled to be held in May 2018 in Seoul, Korea.
+The 38th ARC was held in February 2020 in Cape Town, South Africa and the 39th ARC is scheduled to be held in February 2022 in Melbourne, Australia.

-Asian Stud Book Committee (ASBC)
+Asian & Oceanian Stud Book Committee (AOSBC)

-In 1993, Japan proposed to India the establishment of the Asian Stud Book Conference, the current Asian Stud Book Committee (ASBC).
-The first ASBC was then held jointly by Japan and India on the day preceding the 1995 Asian Racing Conference (ARC), which was held in India.
+n 1993, Japan proposed to India the establishment of the Asian Stud Book Conference (ASBC), the current Asian & Oceanian Stud Book Committee (AOSBC).
+The first conference was then held jointly by Japan and India on the day preceding the 1995 Asian Racing Conference (ARC), which was held in India.
 The following guidelines were established under a new system and co-chaired by India and Japan.

-- Subsequent ASBCs will be held on the day immediately before any ARC. - Japan assumes the responsibilities of ASBC secretariat. - · India and Japan are co-chairmen of ASBC.
+- Subsequent conferences will be held on the day immediately before any ARC. - · Japan assumes the responsibilities of the secretariat. - · India and Japan are co-chairmen of the committee.

-The 9th ASBC meeting was held in Tokyo in 2008 and the 10th meeting was held in Sydney in 2010.
-Only the Indian and Japanese stud books were internationally approved by the International Stud Book Committee (ISBC) from among the participating countries at the time of the first ASBC meeting in 1995.
-Today, there are 13 Asian countries with stud books that have been approved by ISBC.
+Only the Indian and Japanese stud books were internationally approved by the International Stud Book Committee (ISBC) from among the participating countries at the time of the first meeting in 1995.
+Today, there are 15 Asian and Oceanian countries with stud books that have been approved by ISBC.